Ocramius/basic-doctrine-tutorial-2017/basic-tutorial/README.md

-# Basic tutorial Doctrine ORM tutorial
+# Basic Doctrine ORM tutorial

 This tutorial will introduce you to using Doctrine ORM.